Overall Attitudes That Will Help You Improve Your People Skills

 When I look back over my own social improvements I don't think this was the biggest factor in getting past my problems, but it's one that stands out in my mind.
 I consulted tons of other sources for advice, but overall I felt that I was the one charting the course of my own development.
 I took and used piles of outside information when I needed it, but it all came back to me calling the shots.

 If I didn't agree with some advice, and felt I had a good reason to disregard it, then I did, even if it had a good reputation.
 If I couldn't find a solution to a certain issue in outside sources, I cobbled one together on my own.
 Another big reason you need the ability to figure things out on your own is that no advice is going to cover every situation you'll personally encounter.
 So you have to be able to use your own intelligence to fill in the gaps.
+You won't always get it right, but you won't always get it wrong either.
+With time and experience your instincts will improve.

 Another important thing is not being too prone to hero worship.
-Or put another way, you don't put some person/author/speaker up on a pedestal, while simultaneously discounting your own views, or not bothering to form your own views at all.
+Or put another way, you don't put some person/author/speaker up on a pedestal, while simultaneously discounting your own views, or not bothering to form your own opinions at all.
 Yeah, you might respect a writer's work, and they may be more knowledgeable and experienced than you about an area you're interested in, but at the same time, you're closer to them than you think.
 They're people too.
 Their ideas aren't spotless.
 You know more than you give yourself credit for.
 You may even know more than some of the people you're taking advice from.
 They could just be hack marketers who anointed themselves as experts to sell you something.

 All this isn't to say that you should become self-deceptive, hyper-critical, and arrogant and write off everything you don't agree with.
 A lot of the time you do need to turn to someone else's suggestions.
 I'm more saying to have confidence in your own ability to pull yourself out of your hole and to not feel it's only going to be other people's teachings that can do it for you.